Color of clothing: Symbolic representations

-Historically, different societies have set their own restrictions and normalities for different clothing.
+Historically, different societies have set their own restrictions and norms for clothing.
 For example, during the Tudor period, wearing crimson was forbidden for ranks below the "Knights of the Garter."
-During the Renaissance era, the significance of clothing color increased, with specific colors reserved for the upper class and royalty.
-Sumptuary laws were created in medieval Europe, which restricted the wearing of expensive colors such as purple, obtained from seashells of the Mediterranean, to the nobility.
+During the Renaissance era, clothing color became more significant when specific colors were reserved for the upper class and royalty.
+In medieval Europe, sumptuary laws were created that restricted the wearing of expensive colors—such as purple, which was obtained from seashells of the Mediterranean—to the nobility.

 Colors of clothing have specific associations with certain types of clothing styles and symbolize cultural beliefs.
 Blue, for example, is closely associated with denim.